HIP 65426 b

-HIP 65426 b is a super Jupiter exoplanet orbiting the star HIP 65426.
-It was discovered on 6 July 2017 by the SPHERE consortium using the Spectro-Polarimetric High-Contrast Exoplanet Research (SPHERE) instrument belonging to the European Southern Observatory (ESO).
-It is 385 light-years from Earth.
-It is the first planet discovered by ESO's SPHERE instrument.
+HIP 65426 b, formally named Najsakopajk, is a super-Jupiter exoplanet orbiting the star HIP 65426.
+It was discovered on 6 July 2017 by the SPHERE consortium using the Spectro-Polarimetric High-Contrast Exoplanet Research (SPHERE) instrument belonging to the European Southern Observatory (ESO), being the first confirmed planet discovered by the SPHERE instrument.
+It is 385 light-years from Earth in the Centaurus constellation.

+Nomenclature

+HIP 65426 b is a designation inherited from the host star's name, HIP 65426, following the exoplanet naming convention, where exoplanets receive lowercase letters.
+The designation HIP 65426 has its origin on the Hipparcos catalogue.

+In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Mexico, were announced in June 2023.
+HIP 65426 b is named Najsakopajk and its host star is named Matza, after Zoque words for "Mother Earth" and "star".

 Overview

-The exoplanet HIP 65426 b orbits its host star HIP 65426.
-This planetary system is located in the constellation Centaurus.
-The planet is around 14 million years old.
-However, it is not associated with a debris disk, despite its young age, causing it to not fit current models for planetary formation.
+The exoplanet HIP 65426 b orbits its host star HIP 65426, an A-type main-sequence star with apparent magnitude 7.01, with a mass of 1.96±0.04 solar mass, a radius of 1.77±0.05 solar radius and an effective temperature of 8840 K. This planetary system is located in the constellation Centaurus.
+The planet is around 14 million years old, much younger than the Solar System which is 4.5 billion years old, but is not associated with a debris disk, despite its young age, causing it to not fit current models for planetary formation.
 It is around 92 AU from its parent star, with a possible dusty atmosphere.
 It was discovered as part of the SHINE program, which aimed to find planetary systems around 600 new stars.

-In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
-In September 2022, it became the first exoplanet directly observed by the James Webb Space Telescope.
+In September 2022, HIP 65426 b became the first exoplanet directly observed by the James Webb Space Telescope.

 Planetary atmosphere

 The spectrum taken in 2020 has indicated that HIP 65426 b is carbon-poor and oxygen-rich compared to Solar System gas giants.

+Spectral analysis of data from the James Webb Space Telescope revealed strong evidence of silicate clouds containing enstatite with no evidence of a dusty atmosphere.